These FAQs provide answers to the most commonly asked questions about Camp Goodtimes that we receive throughout the year.

 Loon Lake has beautiful accommodations.
 All participants will sleep in fully equipped cabins with beds, washrooms, showers and heating.
 The only thing you need to bring is a pillow and a sleeping bag or sheets and a blanket/quilt.

 With a wide age range of kids, do the campers participate in the same activities?

 Sometimes.
 There are a few camp-wide activities and activities are also facilitated for each age group.

 What is the LIT Program and when does it run?

 The Leaders in Training or LIT Program runs at the same time as each of our Kids Camps.
 This program is for siblings and children diagnosed with cancer aged 16 to -18.
 The first half of the LIT Program is separate from Kids Camp and includes leadership activities and training.
-The second half of the program has the LITs integrated into the younger cabins to practice using the skills that they have just acquired.
+The second half of the program has the LITs integrated into various activity groups where they can practice the skills that they have just acquired.

 What is the participant to counsellor ratio at Teen Program?

 Minimum 4:1.
 Cabin groups consist of 6-12 participants with at least 2 adult counsellors per cabin group.

 Teen Program runs for five nights and six days.

 What will we be doing at Teen Program?